cedricherman/Black_Friday/README.md

 # Black_Friday
 This work is based on purchase data.
 The goal is to model customer behavior so that we can predict their purchase amount on a monthly basis.
 After features extraction, it employs Linear Regression (Closed-form), Ridge (SAG), Decision Tree, Random forest, Gradient Boosting and a stacking example.

-First, we will take a look at the data and make some relevant plot to get a general sense of customer behavior.
+First, we will take a look at the data and make some relevant plot to get a general sense of customer behavior and purchase data.
+For instances, each product purchase price varies between 25% to 80%.

 Secondly, we will conduct a correlation analysis and see how we might combine or perhaps leave out some of the information provided.
 This is typically called feature extraction.